June-Skeeter/Module6_GEOS270/docs/Application_Part3.md

 To answer **4**{: .label .labe-red}, we can use select by location again.
 A shelter is only viable if its more than 150 meters away from the inundation zone.
 Follow the video below to get setup.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4feRTYwJj7g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### QA

-Are all the shelters in acceptable locations?